atk14/Atk14Eshop/public/styleguides/01-components/02-navbars.md

 [/example]

 ### Main navbar.
 Note that on small screen this navbar is hidden and its links are visible in top navbar.
+Class <code>navbar--hoverable-dropdowns</code> makes dropdowns behaving different than default Bootstrap dropdowns - they open on mouse over and parent link is clickable.
+To revert dropdowns to standard Bootstrap behavior, simply remove <code>navbar--hoverable-dropdowns</code> class.

 [example]